Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter3/3-tracepoints.md

 SEC("tp/sched/sched_process_exit")
 int handle_exit(struct trace_event_raw_sched_process_template *ctx)
 ```
-Here, based on the naming convention, the context should be trace_event_raw_sched_process_exit rather than trace_event_raw_sched_process_template.
+Here, based on the naming convention explained previously, the context name should be trace_event_raw_sched_process_exit rather than trace_event_raw_sched_process_template.
 You can verify the correct context by checking the `vmlinux.h` file.

 Let's explore one of the defined tracepoints from the kernel source code `include/trace/events/net.h`:
 ```c